Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 [Kubernetes add hostAliases](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/#adding-additional-entries-with-hostaliases)

-For example if your HDFS service can be reached at `hdfs://hdfs-host:9000` where `hdfs-host` is a hostname, you will need to add the `hostAliases` in the `spec` for this Pod (Note that `hostAliases` is an array.).
-You will need to find the IP address for this hostname `hdfs-cluster`.
+For example if your HDFS service can be reached at `hdfs://hdfs-host:9000` where `hdfs-host` is a hostname, you will need to add the `hostAliases` in the `spec` for this Pod (note that `hostAliases` is an array).
+You will need to find the IP address for this hostname `hdfs-host`.

 ```yaml
 spec: